Profile information

 Previous animal experience is not required but volunteers must be open to learn and have a general tolerance for animals of all types and sizes :) Workawayers that enjoy some animals (but despise or are terrified of others) have had a diminished experience here.
 Similarly, previous child experience is not required but volunteers must have a tolerance for small children, as they may try to "help" with literally anything when we are home.

 We expect volunteers to be able to work independently (when we are not home) and to be able to complete projects with minimal assistance in a timely manner.
-We usually have volunteers pick the things that interest them from the current "to-do" list at the start of their stay, and then teach them how to do those projects independently.
-We work on projects with volunteers whenever we can, but also stay busy with school, full time jobs (both of us), and young children.
+We usually have volunteers do basic daily animal feed & water, and then work independently on things that interest them from the current "to-do" list.
+We work on projects with volunteers whenever we can, but also stay busy with school, full time jobs (both of us), and young children so often we explain until it can be done independently.

 Large projects: These vary greatly based on season and current finances.
 We have been slowly building sheds, pastures, fences, enclosed porches, treehouses, animal pens, etc as we can afford them in the spring summer and fall (April through November).
 In winter we focus on indoor maintenance/cleaning.
 We don't go outside much due to high winds and below freezing temperatures so there are not many opportunities for "fun" farm and animal tasks from December to March.
 Because of this, we don't typically host workawayers from December 1 - March 1 unless you are primarily looking for indoor cleaning type tasks.